mongolab/dex/README.md

  * recommendation.namespace - The recommendation namespace.
  * recommendation.shellCommand - A helpful string for creating the index in the MongoDB shell.
-* queriesCovered - An array of query patterns addressed by the recommendation, with values masked (q for query component, s for sort component).
+* queries - An array of query patterns addressed by the recommendation, with values masked (q for query component, s for sort component).
-* queryDetails - An array of statistics for each unique query pattern (see queriesCovered)
+* queryDetails - An array of statistics for each unique query pattern (see queries)
  * queryMask - The query pattern, with values masked (q for query component, s for sort component)
  * queryCount - The total number of queries matching the query